OilProducts/wanderforge/README.md

   - `voxel_from_lat_lon_h(cfg, lat, lon, height_m)` → voxel index from latitude, longitude, and height above “sea level”.
   - `lat_lon_h_from_voxel(cfg, voxel, out_lat, out_lon, out_h)` → back to spherical coordinates.

 - Base world (what’s in a voxel): `sample_base(cfg, voxel)` uses deterministic noise (seeded FBM) to assign materials like air, water, dirt, and rock, with a configurable sea level and sparse caves.
-This is the read‑only baseline; later, edits are stored as sparse deltas and meshed locally.
+The generation path now runs column-by-column—each 64×64 column caches its face direction and surface height once, then fills vertical runs and only evaluates cave FBM deeper underground—so a chunk regenerates in a few milliseconds.
+  - Edits layer on top through `ChunkDelta`.
+Sparse `(index, material)` entries automatically promote to dense arrays once ~18 % of voxels diverge and demote when activity drops; deltas flush to disk on shutdown whenever `save_chunks_enabled=true`.

 - See it yourself: generate a thin strip image around the planet’s surface:
   - `./build/wf_ringmap 1024 256 0 ring.ppm` (equator)